Wilson Fisk / The Kingpin

 - Hidden Villain: Fisk renders himself very insulated from his illegal activities to the point he's like the boogeyman.
-He has Owlsley (and later Red Lion) handling all his money, while having James Wesley (and later Felix Manning) serving as his mouthpiece, and the few criminals who do know who he is are intimidated into silence by the threat that they and their loved ones will be killed if they so much as whisper his name.
+He has Owlsley (and later Red Lion) handling all his money, while having James Wesley (and later Felix Manning) serving as his mouthpiece, and the few criminals who do take direct orders from him are intimidated into silence by the threat that they and their loved ones will be killed if they so much as whisper his name.
 Before he goes public, Ben Urich has to mark him with a King of Diamonds with a big question-mark on it to represent him.
 He isn't even heard until the very end of the first episode, and his face isn't shown until the end of the third episode.

-- Hypocrite: He does not welcome intrusions on his privacy or people using his loved ones against him, yet is perfectly willing to do those sorts of things himself to underlings.
+- Hypocrite: He does not welcome intrusions on his privacy or people using his loved ones against him, yet is perfectly willing to do those sorts of things himself to underlings or innocent pawns.

 - I Am Not Left-Handed: Fisk openly lets an already-injured masked Matt (who's out for blood that night) take a shot at him — with an armed Wesley and Francis at his side — soaks up a few blows and then starts whaling on him... but when Matt uses the shoge hook lying on the floor from the fight that tore him up, which is only repelled by hidden body armor, Fisk visibly realizes that that's all that saved him, and starts giving it his all.

-- I Did What I Had to Do: Fisk genuinely feels guilty when innocent people get hurt for the needs of his vision, but he doesn't hesitate either.
-Matt notes this when he mourns Elena Cardenas' death on TV, though he's perfectly willing to sacrifice innocent people for the sake of his pawns, like Karen's Bulletin colleagues or Julie.
+- I Did What I Had to Do: Fisk genuinely feels some regret when innocent people get hurt for the needs of his vision, as Matt observes when Fisk mourns Elena Cardenas' death on TV, though he's perfectly willing to sacrifice innocent people for the sake of his pawns, like Karen's Bulletin colleagues or Julie.

 - It's All About Me: Evident in his philosophy, especially as we learn more about it.
 All that matters to Fisk are his vision and the things he wants, and to him the horrible things he does to obtain either of those are justified because he doesn't see himself as cruel.
 This ultimately drives a rift between himself and his associates when he wants to have his cake and eat it too, and becomes really obvious after his defeat and subsequent Heel Realization, where he rants to Matt about how the city deserves to fall into squalor because it denied him his vision of change.

-- Kneel Before Zod: On sneaking out of the hotel to go to a sitdown with crimelords he wants to extort into paying him, Fisk demands that Ray Nadeem be the one to free him.
-Fisk refuses to simply take the key to his ankle bracelet, making Nadeem unlock it himself, which requires him to kneel before the Kingpin.
+- Kneel Before Zod: On sneaking out of the hotel to go to a sitdown with crimelords he wants to extort into paying him, Fisk demands that Ray Nadeem be the one to remove his ankle tracker.
+Fisk refuses to simply take the key to the bracelet, making Nadeem unlock it himself, which requires him to kneel before the Kingpin.